Pharylon/JetVsAliens/ReadMe.md

-#Ace Jet Fighter vs Alien Invaders!
+#Ace Fighter Pilot vs the Alien Invaders!

 ##Overview
 It will eventually be a tongue-in-cheek Galaga-ish shooter.
 Right now it's not much.